Get a better understanding of your supply chain network and optimize your flows with the help of intelligent visualizations.

 Which factory is producing for Market XYZ?

-You want to have an understanding of the efficiency of your network by drawing the flows between production areas and markets.
+You want to understand your network’s efficiency by drawing the flows between production areas and markets.

 📊 CHART 1